Notifications (Call-In) Dates For 2020

 Contact: Detective Riley - VCTF Coordinator 336-887-7866

-1. Identification -- Identifying those persons committing violent crime and the patterns of violent criminal behavior.
+1. Identification -- Identifying those persons committing a violent crime and the patterns of violent criminal behavior.

 2. Investigation/Prosecution - Properly investigating cases to produce criminal charges and working toward a successful prosecution in court (conviction on the charge).

 3. Notification/Offer - Telling violent offenders that any future crimes they commit will be prosecuted to the fullest extent of the law, to include maximum prison time.
 Then, offenders are offered a variety of community resources to help them change their lifestyles and to stop committing violent crimes.